 What Can Happen if Whiplash is Not Treated Properly?

 Because whiplash is a soft tissue injury and not a bone fracture, it doesn’t show up clearly on X-rays, MRI scans, or CT scans.
 Insurance companies are notorious for claiming that whiplash injuries “aren’t real” or aren’t as serious as the injury victim says they are.
-Contrary to these dismissive (and inaccurate) claims, moderate to severe whiplash is capable of producing painful and pronounced symptoms that make normal motion completely impossible.
-Many patients require pain medication, foam collars, physical therapy, or even trigger point injections.
+Contrary to these dismissive (and inaccurate) claims, moderate to severe whiplash can produce painful and pronounced symptoms that make normal motion impossible.
+Even chiro treatment can help.
+Many patients require pain medication, foam collars, physical therapy, or trigger point injections.
 “The absence of abnormality on an X-ray does not mean there’s an absence of reason to hurt,” says Emory University professor of orthopedic (musculoskeletal) surgery John Heller, MD.
 The adrenaline rush-released in an emergency masks pain, meaning many accident victims do not feel hurt immediately after an accident.
 But after several hours or days have passed, the victim may begin to notice whiplash symptoms such as:

 - Neck pain, which may radiate through the back and upper shoulders.
 The pain will probably be accompanied by stiffness, swelling, and a reduced range of motion.
 The person may also experience headaches or pain at the base of the skull.

 - Tinnitus, where the patient hears nonexistent noises.
-Tinnitus usually sounds like ringing in your ears, but can also cause the patient to perceive hissing, static, or humming noises.
+Tinnitus usually sounds like ringing in your ears but can also cause the patient to perceive hissing, static, or humming noises.

-- Vertigo, a condition where a person feels like they are falling or spinning in a still environment.
+- Vertigo a condition where a person feels like they are falling or spinning in a still environment.
 The person may also get dizzy or feel faint.

 It is always a good idea to see a doctor within 72 hours of a car accident, even if you don’t believe your injuries are serious.
 If you delay medical care, the insurance company may use the delay as an excuse to deny coverage.
 Even more importantly, you want to avoid the serious, long-term complications that can develop if an injury — including whiplash — is not promptly diagnosed and treated.
 If a whiplash injury goes untreated, you’re at increased risk for experiencing chronic pain long after the injury occurs.
 The vast majority of whiplash patients begin to see improvements within several weeks or months of the injury — but for those who don’t, chronic stiffness and discomfort can persist for longer than a year.
-A study published in the medical journal Neurology found that 7.8% of the study participants “had not returned to usual level of activity or work” after one year due to issues like pain and stiffness.
+A study published in the medical journal Neurology found that 7.8% of the study participants “had not returned to usual level of activity or work” after one year due to pain and stiffness.
 If you were recently in a car accident and are now suffering from neck pain, you may have a claim for injury compensation.
 To learn more about your legal options in a free and confidential legal consultation, call Hasbrook & Hasbrook at (405) 698-3040.
 We handle claims throughout the Oklahoma City area, including Edmond, Norman, El Reno, Tuttle, Moore, McLoud, and more.